Razin-Tailor/make_voc_dataset/README.md

 # make_voc_dataset
-Majority of the current Deep Learning Frameworks support the **VOC Formatted Data / COCO Formatted Data** This Repository helps convert files stored in your local machine in the VOC Formatted Directory Structure
+Majority of the current Deep Learning Frameworks like [MMDetection](https://github.com/open-mmlab/mmdetection) or [Detectron2](https://github.com/facebookresearch/detectron2) support the **VOC Formatted Data / COCO Formatted Data**

+This Repository helps convert files stored in your local machine in the VOC Formatted Directory Structure

 This Repository uses numpy, tqdm and _mmcv_

-If you don't have them installed
-I'd recommend you perform
+If you don't have them installed, I'd recommend you perform

 ```
 pip install numpy
 pip install tqdm
 pip install mmcv-full
 ```

 The way to use this file is shown below
 ```